-If you or a family member was injured on the job and are in need of a Champaign, IL workers compensation lawyer, contact Rosenfeld Injury Lawyers LLC today for a free consultation.
+Were you or a family member injured on the job?
+Do you need a Champaign, IL workers compensation lawyer?
+If so, contact Rosenfeld Injury Lawyers LLC today for a free consultation.

 Fortune 500 Companies Operating out of Champaign

-In addition to being a hotspot for technology, research and development, the Champaign area serves the needs of multiple Fortune 500 companies.
-Its proximity to I-57, I-74, I-72 and two major railroad carriers makes it an ideal location for production facilities and warehouses.
-It is for this reason that companies such as Kraft Foods, Fed Ex Ground, Caterpillar and John Deere have facilities located in the area.
-Other notable companies that have operations in Champaign include: Archer Daniels Midland, the United Parcel Service, Carle and PlastiPak Packaging.
+In addition to being a popular hotspot for technology, research, and development, the Champaign area serves the needs of multiple Fortune 500 companies.
+Its proximity to I-57, I-74, I-72, and two major railroad carriers makes it an ideal location for production facilities and warehouses.

 The Most Dangerous Occupations

-Regardless of whether you are injured while working in a factory or while doing office work, you are guaranteed workers’ compensation benefits during the duration of your recovery.
+You are guaranteed workers' compensation benefits during the duration of your recovery, regardless of whether you are injured while working in a factory or when doing office work.
 It is undeniable that some occupations are just more dangerous than others, however.
-Following are some of the most dangerous professions and the dangers they present to workers on a daily basis.

-- Transportation work— the transportation industry is one of the most deadly industries in the United States.
-Whether working in logistics loading and unloading trucks or working as a driver, you are subjected to serious risks.
-While only 4% of all accidents occur in this industry, 31% of all fatalities result from these injuries.
+- Transportation work – The transportation industry is one of the most-deadly industries in the United States.
+Whether working in logistics loading and unloading trucks or working as a driver, you are subjected to hazardous risks.
+While only four percent of all accidents occur in this industry, thirty-one percent of all fatalities result from these injuries.

-- Manufacturing and production— workers who make their livings in this industry are more likely to suffer debilitating injuries than those who work in other industries.
-Large machinery that consists of many moving parts is capable of causing life changing accidents in the blink of an eye and when workers' limbs are caught between these parts, it usually results in permanent disability.
+- Manufacturing and production – Workers who make their living in this industry are more likely to suffer debilitating injuries when harmed than those who work in other industries.
+Large machinery, consisting of many moving parts, can cause life-changing accidents in the blink of an eye.
+When workers' limbs are caught between these parts, it usually results in permanent disability.

-- Construction work and excavation— our country was and continues to be built on the backs of construction workers, who knowingly face dangers on a regular basis.
-The most common injuries sustained by construction workers are due to: overexertion, slips, trips, falls and being hit by falling objects.
+- Construction work and excavation – Our country was, and continues to be built on the backs of construction workers, who knowingly face dangers regularly.
+The most common injuries sustained by construction workers are due to overexertion, slips, trips, falls, and being hit by falling objects.
 Workers may also be injured by heavy machinery when another worker does not operate the equipment in a safe manner or the machine malfunctions.

-- Utility work— working around utility lines can prove extremely dangerous if proper safety precautions are not taken.
-Workers are often exposed to volatile and toxic materials on a regular basis and a minor error can have a major impact on multiple workers.
+- Utility work – Working around utility lines can prove extremely dangerous if proper safety precautions are not taken.
+Workers are often exposed to volatile and toxic materials regularly where even a minor error can have a significant negative impact on multiple workers.

 What You Need to Know Following an Accident at Work in Champaign, Illinois

-- Full reimbursement of medical expenses, regardless of fault or choice of doctor.
-You have the right to seek medical treatment from whoever you want in order to ensure the quickest physical recovery possible and your employer is required to foot the bill.
+- Full reimbursement of medical expenses, regardless of fault or choice of doctor, including for permanent or temporary disability.
+You have the right to seek medical treatment from whoever you want to ensure the quickest physical recovery possible, and your employer is required to foot the bill.
 If you are threatened with a reduction in benefits or denial of payment for any reason, the law even allows you to seek additional compensation as a punitive measure.

-- The right to file a lawsuit against a negligent third-party, even if you have received workers' compensation benefits.
+- You have a right to file a lawsuit against a negligent third-party, even if you have received workers' compensation benefits.
 If you can prove that your employer was responsible for your accident and your workers' compensation benefits are not sufficient to cover your expenses, you can seek additional compensation in a negligence lawsuit.

 108 E. Water Street